kubestellar/kubestellar/docs/poc2023q1/outline.md

 # 2023q1 PoC

+## Status of this memo

+This summarizes the current state of design work that is still in progress.

 ## Introduction

 This is a quick demo of a fragment of what we think is needed for edge